 Provide sufficient detail to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.
 Discussion

 This should explore the significance of the results of the work, not repeat them.
-A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.
-Cover Letter
+Acknowledgments

 Footnotes should be used sparingly.
 Number them consecutively throughout the article.
 Many word processors can build footnotes into the text, and this feature may be used.
 Otherwise, please indicate the position of footnotes in the text and list the footnotes themselves separately at the end of the article.
 Do not include footnotes in the Reference list.